MadDog443/CivUMap/README.md

 Then create a .7z, .zip, or .rar archive containing the directory of the server (e.g. play.civuniverse.com), and submit it to my [Google Form](https://forms.gle/4TrfWZpsNWqDgGKA8).
 If it's a lot of data, you might need to upload it to a file hosting service of your choice (for example PixelDrain or MediaFire) and send it to me via discord @MadDog443#4618.

-Done!
-Thank you for contributing!

 [^ Edited and taken from the CivMap Repo Wiki](https://github.com/gjum/civmap/wiki/Contributing#how-to-contribute-voxelmap-data)

-# How to contribute City Location Data
+## How to contribute City Location Data

 > Note: To add data to the spreadsheet, just comment in a empty slot.